abhaykaggarwal/blogpost/README.md

 ### Temperature and Emissions

 We were also interested in modeling the relationship between temperature and daily CO<sub>2</sub> emissions.
-We conducted a linear regression with total daily CO<sub>2</sub> emissions(demand method) as the independent variable, and used degree-day (distance between daily temperature and 68) and the emissions for each of the previous 7 days (lag1-7 variables) as the dependent variables.
+We conducted a linear regression with total daily CO<sub>2</sub> emissions(demand method) as the independent variable, and used degree-day (distance between the daily temperature (in Fahrenheit) and 68&deg;F) and the emissions for each of the previous 7 days (lag1-7 variables) as the dependent variables.
 The regression showed that a **one unit increase in degree-day is associated with an approximately four ton increase in CO<sub>2</sub> emissions.**

 ## Optimization